saltyorg/docs/docs/reference/guides/rclone-remote-generic.md

-# Creating an rclone remote
+# Creating an Rclone remote

 This article describes generally how to create an rclone remote for a random cloud storage provider.